acrg-shared/acrg-shared.github.io/_pages/about.md

 ---
 #### history
 <p style="text-align: justify">
 Algorithmic Personalization & Society was formed in 2015 as an interdisciplinary reading group based at the University of Iowa <a href="https://obermann.uiowa.edu/">Obermann Center for Advanced Studies</a>.
 The purpose of the reading group was to learn how scholars in various disciplines were talking about and studying algorithms.
 Over time, ACRG evolved into a research group committed to true interdisciplinarity, guided by the belief that our work is strengthened by incorporating insights, theories, and methodologies from a variety of academic paradigms.
-Today, the ACRG consists of members from universities across the United States interested in studying the relationship between personalization algorithms and society.
+Today, the APS consists of members from universities across the United States interested in studying the relationship between personalization algorithms and society.
 </p>

 ---